 The planned maintenance schedule for an installation may include scheduling, but sometimes the scheduling is done separately through a maintenance scheduler.
 As such, the maintenance schedule should provide a clear overview of all incoming and ongoing maintenance work.
 In a nutshell, planned maintenance details how and what work will be completed; scheduled maintenance determines who will complete the work and when it will be completed.
 Any non-emergency maintenance task that is performed without first planning is called “effortless maintenance” (also known as minor maintenance).

 Technicians should be able to read and understand the maintenance plan and have the necessary knowledge to follow the described maintenance procedures.While planned maintenance and scheduled maintenance seem the same, there are some essential differences between them.
 In most cases, maintenance teams will want to minimize the amount of emergency maintenance needed on their facilities.
 In addition, most maintenance technicians assigned to perform routine inspections, cleanings, or adjustments are entry-level or relatively new to a particular maintenance department.
 Routine maintenance is a simple and easy to implement method to improve overall maintenance.

-We will describe the most popular maintenance strategies and the unique objectives and benefits of each, and discuss how to set up a cost-effective equipment maintenance program.
+We will describe the most popular maintenance strategies, including assigning tasks to specific people, making sure the job runs correctly, analyzing problems and deciding how to prevent them from happening again.
+We will also discuss the unique objectives and benefits of each strategy as well as how to set up a cost-effective equipment maintenance program.